xypan1232/node2loc/README.md

 # 2. Reorder the learned embedding using Minimum redundancy maximum relevance (mRMR).
 1. Download the mRMR source code from the website <a href="http://home.penglab.com/proj/mRMR/index.htm"><http://home.penglab.com/proj/mRMR/index.htm </a>. <br>

-# 3. Train a LSTM classifier using learned embedding, including version with Synthetic Minority Over-sampling Technique (SMOTE) and without SMOTE.
+# 3. Train a LSTM classifier using learned embedding, including version with Synthetic Minority Over-sampling Technique (SMOTE) and without SMOTE, which is integrated in imbalanced-learn.

 In this study, node2loc mainly consists of the following three components: 1) learned embedding from a protein-protein network using node2vec; 2) SMOTE for oversampling minority classes; 3) a LSTM classifier for classifying 16 subcellular locations.
 Please refer to 3.2 for how to run node2loc<br>